Tel: 0191 232 1927

 Royal Mail v N – Prosecuted on behalf of Royal Mail an employee charged with offences of dishonesty and arson – estimated theft of approximately 50,000 postal packets.

 Rachel is experienced in dealing with matrimonial finance/ancillary relief disputes including applications relating to maintenance, child support and property.
+Rachel has dealt with cases involving business valuations and pension arrangements.

 Rachel has delivered seminars to clients including Local Authorities on benefits prosecutions, hearsay, bad character and proceeds of crime.